-The personal nature of this recording does not necessarily mean its an inferior recording.
+Another Side is a solid release.
 Yes, it could be argued that the songs on Another Side are not as important in comparison with his earlier albums.
 True, but it’s hardly a weak album.
 It Ain’t Me, Babe is a Dylan classic.
 My Back Pages is a very witty, surprisingly personal statement.
 Chimes of Freedom is a bell-weather political anthem.
-To Ramona and Spanish Harlem Incident are slight by Dylan-standards, but nevertheless very well-crafted love songs.
+To Ramona and Spanish Harlem Incident are perhaps slight by Dylan-standards, but nevertheless very well-crafted love songs.

 Another Side was recorded during one long session on June 9, 1964, during which Dylan helped polish off a couple bottles of wine.
 The wine didn’t seem to detract from the performances, and in fact, may have helped.
 Another Side contains some of Dylan’s most enjoyable performances ever recorded.

-Dylan ignored intense pressure from his established fan-base who were demandind that he not change from his older Freewheelin’/Times Are A’Changing style.
-The folk revivalist movement was very influential at the time and demanded strict adherence to traditional musical styles.
-The revivalists were not enamored with Dylan’s sudden shift to a more popular, less political, and less traditional style.
+Dylan ignored intense pressure from his established fan base who were demanding that he not change from his older Freewheelin’/Times Are A’Changing style.
+The folk revivalist movement was very influential at the time and many demanded strict adherence to traditional musical styles.
+They were not enamored with Dylan’s sudden shift to a more popular, less political, and less traditional style.
 Articles in both The Little Sandy Review and Sing Out lambasted Dylan for “selling out” traditional folk music.
 Dylan, as would be the pattern throughout his career, paid them little heed.
-The full text of the letter is available here.
+The full text of the Sing Out article is available here.

 The outtakes from the Another Side sessions include the Denise, Denise, East Laredo Blue, New Orleans Rag, and California.
 The fabulous piano-based I’ll Keep It with Mine, available on Biograph, was recorded around the same time.
 Dylan also recorded an early version of Mr. Tambourine Man, as a duet with Rambling Jack Elliot (not worth the time to search out).
 Many of these recordings can be found on the Emmett Grogan’s Acetates bootleg.
 (Who was Emmett Grogan?)